Wejherowo railway station

 Wejherowo railway station is a railway station serving the town of Wejherowo, in the Pomeranian Voivodeship, Poland.
 The station opened in 1870 and is located on the Gdańsk–Stargard railway.
-The train services are operated by PKP, Przewozy Regionalne and SKM Tricity.
+The train services are operated by PKP, Polregio and SKM Tricity.

 At the time of building, the station was named after the German name of the town, Neustadt (Westpreußen), which was reused later under Nazi occupation.
 The station used to be a junction for the now closed Wejherowo–Garczegorze railway.

 Train services

 The station is served by the following services: